lyhangustc/EdgePaper/README.md

 ### Known Errors
-- [ ] calutlate FID with the author's code on CelebA dataset: the imagine part is too large when computing coefficient matrix
+~~- [ ] calutlate FID with the author's code on CelebA dataset: the imagine part is too large when computing coefficient matrix~~
-- [ ] The MS-SSIM is computed pixel-wisely and may not suitable to evaluate the quality of the resutls.
+- [x] The MS-SSIM is computed pixel-wisely and may not suitable to evaluate the quality of the resutls.

 ## Work logs
+### 2018-11-15
+- [x] Paper reading: BigGAN, see /PaperReading for details.
+- [ ] Related papers collection.
+- [x] Code of IPGAN, submitted.

 ### 2018-9-6
 - [x] Set up Caltech-UCSD birds dataset, make tfrecord file with a new cropping method based bounding box
 - [x] Submit experiment on birds dataset